prateek-parashar/learnNodeJS/README.md

 -   Multer is a middleware that we add on to express, it constantly monitors requests which contains multipart form data and then extracts the files from them.
 -   For accesing the files and images sent via the request, we use the parameter - `req.file`.
 -   We set the `destination` parameter in the multer configuration to save and convert the buffer of data sent to us via the request into a single file.
+-   This is the first time I had an experience with uploading the files and seving them to the user.
+Big revealation in this module was the fact that the file is never stored in the database (too inefficient) but instead on the file system itself.
+What we do store in the database is the path to the file in the file system.